-Mr. Scott Player, now retired, is a former financial executive with Chief Financial Officer experience from 1997-2006, prior to which he acted in an international capacity as a European based Managing Director within the Molson Group.
-His corporate career spanned over 30 years with major international organizations, including Enbridge from 1999 to 2007, and previously with Unilever in the United States, The Molson Companies Limited, the Canadian arm of British based Rio Tinto Zinc, and the Bank of Montreal.
+Mr. Martin Gagné is a senior consultant for Strategy and Business Development in the field of Defence.
+Mr. Gagné spent 17 years at CAE, a global leader in modelling, simulation and training for civil aviation and defence.
+At CAE, he has occupied various roles such as: Vice-President of Visual Systems, where in the United States, The Molson Companies Limited, the Canadian arm of British based Rio Tinto Zinc, and the Bank of Montreal.
 He is a Certified Director (McMaster), with diverse Board experience of over 20 years, including profit and not-for-profit organizations, representing multiple industries, as well as domestic and international geographies.
 Mr. Player was appointed to CCC's Board of Directors in February 2013.